-In 2014, Binghamton University’s School of Management was ranked 23rd among public business schools in the U.S. by Bloomberg Businessweek.
+Ranked among the best business schools in the nation, Binghamton University's School of Management holds a strong reputation that continues to grow.
 Students are recruited by acclaimed companies in the industry, and doctoral alumni start their post-graduate careers in positions in academic institutions all over the world, including Rutgers University, Korea National Defense University, Ohio Northern University, Temple University, Warwick University (United Kingdom), San Diego State University, Lahore University (Pakistan), University of Illinois - Chicago, and Ithaca College.

 To be eligible for graduate study, you must:

 - Provide a complete set of your undergraduate (and, if applicable, graduate) transcripts showing one of the following:

 - You have earned a bachelor's degree (or its equivalent) from a nationally or regionally accredited college or university

 - You are within one academic year of earning a bachelor’s degree (or its equivalent) from a nationally or regionally accredited college or university